CogSciUOS/DeepLearningToolbox/doc/development.md

 # Deep Learning ToolBox Development Principles

+* keep the implementation simple and clear: each component and method should realize a simple idea, that can described in simple terms and exhibited through a well-defined interface.

 * separate different aspects: for example separate the core implementation of a network from the logic to invoke it asynchronously from a graphical user interface.
 The idea is that this should help to keep the implementation clear, allowing to focus on the actual concepts without becoming distracted from technicalities.

+* be framework agnostic: provide an interface that can work with different frameworks and backends

 ## Method invocation